SEO

 12 min read

-Did you know that over 90% of online experiences begin with a search engine?.
-That's a colossal opportunity, yet countless businesses are fumbling their SEO efforts in 2026, leaving valuable traffic and potential customers on the table.
-It's frankly astonishing how many of the same old blunders persist, despite the evolving landscape of search engine optimization.
-Let's dive into the most common pitfalls and how to sidestep them.
+Did you know that over 90% of online experiences begin with a search engine?
+That's a massive opportunity—yet countless web designers, agencies, and business owners are still fumbling their SEO efforts, leaving valuable organic traffic and qualified customers on the table.

 SEO that moves rankings